djvill/APLS/doc/how-to-use/search-filters-and-options.md

 The _search_ page by default will conduct searches on all data in APLS.
 You can limit your search to a selection of [participants]({{ '/doc/data-organization#participants' | relative_url }}) and/or [transcripts]({{ '/doc/data-organization#transcripts' | relative_url }}) using the participants and transcripts filters.

-You can also specify certain non-layer criteria for your search using the [search options](#search-options).
+You can also specify additional match and display options for your search using the [search options](#search-options).

 {% include page_toc.html collapsible=true %}